 - Audience targeting is an advanced option that allows you, for example, to connect your Google Analytics to Google Ads and run ads targeting people who have already visited your site before.

-Another mistake newbies often make with Google Ads is inefficient bidding.
+Another common mistake with Google Ads is inefficient bidding.

 Google will happily take as much money as you throw at them, and while they’ll make an effort to spend that money positively, they won’t complain if you don’t optimize your ad spend.